isomerpages/moe-rivervalleyhigh/_information/Whole School/FAQs.md

 		</tr>
 		<tr>
 			<td>I received more than one DSA offer.
 When must I decide which to accept?</td>
-			<td>You will have to indicate your preferences in ranked order for up to three schools during the Exercise School Preference Stage.</td>
+			<td>You will have to indicate your preferences in ranked order for up to three schools during the Exercise School Preference Stage from 23 - 27 October 2023.</td>
 		</tr>
 		<tr>
 			<td>What is the minimum AL score needed to be shortlisted for DSA trial / audition?<br><br>Does RV only accept DSA students with AL1 in all subjects?</td>